Toronto Transit Commission bus system: Vehicles

+Fleet

 Diesel low-floor buses

 The TTC has a fleet of Orion VII low-floor buses built from 2006 to 2012, and the Nova LFS, built from 2015 to 2018.

 The first order of 51 diesel low-floor diesel buses, of the D40LF model, were manufactured by New Flyer in 1999 and retired in 2016.
-220 Orion VIIs, manufactured by Orion Bus Industries, were added to the roster in 2003 and 2004, with the another 250 acquired in 2005.
+220 Orion VIIs, manufactured by Orion Bus Industries, were added to the roster in 2003 and 2004, with another 250 acquired in 2005.
 Between 2012 and 2014, the fleet was rebuilt; it took approximately eight days to complete a rebuild and cost about $175,000.
 Further deliveries were added between 2006 and 2007 with 180 buses acquired with the UWE heating system removed, and an additional 217 buses between 2010 and 2012 were delivered as diesel buses instead of hybrids.
 12 buses from the 2007 Orion order were retrofitted with luggage racks at a cost of $2,000 per bus, which replaced some of the single seats, had new airport-themed livery installed, and are dedicated to the 900 Airport Express service to Toronto Pearson International Airport from Kipling station.

 After the success of the articulated buses, the TTC purchased over 213 40 ft LFS diesel buses between 2015 and 2016.
 An additional 382 buses were added to the order in 2017 and 2018 to replace the retiring Orion VII buses manufactured between 2002 and 2005 due to emissions problems, while another 270 were added in 2018 and came equipped with external security cameras and USB ports where customers could charge their mobile devices on the bus.

 Articulated buses

 Introduced in 2013, the Nova Bus articulated buses are the third generation of articulated buses in Toronto, the earlier two being those manufactured by General Motors (operating from 1982 to 1987) and by Orion-Ikarus (operating from 1987 to 2003).
 The total cost of the Nova articulated fleet was $143.7 million.
 Fewer operators are required as the 18-metre articulated bus (carrying 46 seated and approximately 31 standing passengers) has 45 percent more passenger capacity than a 12-metre bus.
 Each bus can accommodate two standard wheelchairs and provides nine priority passenger seats.
 Each bus features three doors, LED interior and exterior lighting and automatic central air conditioning and heating.
 The "clean diesel" engines minimize engine exhaust emissions using electronic engine controls and treatment systems for diesel exhaust.

 In late April 2017, the TTC temporarily withdrew the entire Nova articulated fleet from service because one of the buses experienced a "full throttle", that is, an unexpected acceleration.
 Nova provided a software fix that required 20 minutes per bus to install allowing buses to go back into service.

+The fourth generation of articulated buses will be hybrid-electric produced by New Flyer Industries.